PsyanticY/t5adhrit/k8s/README.md

 Use a JSON PATH query to identify the context configured for the aws-user in the my-kube-config context fil

         kubectl config view --kubeconfig=my-kube-config -o jsonpath="{.contexts[?(@.context.user=='aws-user')].name}" > /opt/outputs/aws-context-name

+## other commands

+Check how an object is created and what args it gets:

+      kubectl explain pv